andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/personal-website.md

 First, I tried out [Zola](https://www.getzola.org/) because it was written in Rust & looked fairly simple.
 While it worked exactly as advertised, it fell to the same issues I'd had with web development in general back when I'd worked with Angular 1: difficulty writing HTML & CSS in the DRY, composable manner that I'd gotten used to in other areas of software programming.

-[Fairly quickly](https://github.com/andrew-chang-dewitt/andrew-chang-dewitt-website/tree/36ed4171044b990741b69fb0e3c55700101c40e5), I abandoned Zola after getting too frustrated with the previously-mentioned difficulty of writing modular markup & styles & a quick peek at Jekyll and similar classic Python SSG's indicated I'd run into the same problems.
+[Fairly quickly](https://github.com/andrew-chang-dewitt/andrew-chang-dewitt-website/tree/36ed4171044b990741b69fb0e3c55700101c40e5), I abandoned Zola after getting mired down in the weeds of nexted templates & css-scoping.
+A quick peek at Jekyll and similar classic Python SSG's indicated I'd run into the same problems.
 At that point, I remembered having heard a lot about Web Components, modular CSS, & more with React and/or Vue, as well as a lot of hype around Gatsby back when I'd last followed web development.
 While I glanced at Vue, I found the documentation lacking at times & was discouraged despite really liking its OSS origins compared to React & Angular.
 Somewhat reluctantly, I tried out React with the intention to use it via Gatsby if I liked it.